Introduction: Handmade Offroad Buggy (UTV)

-I am a junior student at Turkey.
+I am a senior student at Turkey.
 After i learned Solidworks and 3d sketching methods, i started to planning it by myself.
 I got really helpful tips from the qualified work-mans when i get stuck and they handled the most of the building work like welding, cutting etc..
 After really hard working effort, our first prototype was ready, of course with some deficient parts...

 For the test drive :